MingSun-Tse/Why-the-State-of-Pruning-so-Confusing/README.md

 Two mysteries in pruning represent such a confusing status: the performance-boosting effect of a larger finetuning learning rate, and the no-value argument of inheriting pretrained weights in filter pruning.

 In this work, we attempt to explain the confusing state of network pruning by demystifying the two mysteries.
 Specifically, (1) we first clarify the fairness principle in pruning experiments and summarize the widely-used comparison setups; (2) then we unveil the two pruning mysteries and point out the central role of network trainability, which has not been well recognized so far; (3) finally, we conclude the paper and give some concrete suggestions regarding how to calibrate the pruning benchmarks in the future.
-Code: https://github.com/mingsun-tse/why-state-of-pruning-so-confusing.

 ## Reproducing our results